Nuitka/Nuitka-Action/README.md

 ## Current Limitations

 - Not enough examples yet that demonstrate how to use this action in practice.
+Please help proving them.

+# Common traps

+- Uploading artifacts should make sure `include-hidden-files` is present or else incomplete folders will be copied in case of `.libs` folders.

+- Onefile is actually the default right now and needs to be deactivated.

 # Some Example Projects